ronmadar/Open-Source-Seal-Security/README.md

 Command: npm install ./tough-cookie-2.5.0-PATCHED.tgz && node index.js

 c.
-- Vulnerability: The vulnerability arises from directly modifying the Object. prototype by adding a new property newProperty.
+* Vulnerability: The vulnerability arises from directly modifying the Object. prototype by adding a new property newProperty.
   This means that every object in the JavaScript environment will inherit this property, potentially altering their behavior unintentionally.

-- Potential Damage:
+## Potential Damage -
 * Prototype Pollution:
   By adding properties directly to Object. prototype, there's a risk of polluting the entire prototype chain.
   This can lead to unexpected behavior across the application, as any object that traverses the prototype chain may be affected.